top of page

 Conclusion:

-Urgent care services remain crucial for providing efficient and accessible healthcare to tourists and travelers exploring Italy.
+Urgent care services remain crucial for providing efficient and accessible health care to tourists and travelers exploring Italy.

 The future of urgent care is increasingly intertwined with technological advancements, particularly the growing integration of telemedicine.